Why root an Android phone?

 What does rooting an Android actually mean?

-It is important to realize that Android runs on Linux kernel, which means it is a Linux-based operating system with a few major changes to make it suitable for touchscreens.
+It is important to realize that Android runs on the Linux kernel, which means it is a Linux-based operating system with a few major changes to make it suitable for touchscreens.

 When you root your Android phone, you are essentially using an exploit to unlock one of Linux's basic functionalities - access to the core of the operating system, which is normally only accessible by phone manufacturers.